Lawyering Process Curriculum

 Thank You to Our Recent Visiting Faculty for Enriching Our Program:

-We want to thank the professors, schools, and groups that have allowed us to share knowledge, energy, and ideas with four wonderful visiting professors during the last two years.
+We want to thank the law schools and organizations that have made it possible for us to share knowledge, energy, and ideas with these distinguished professors.

 We welcome Kristen Murray from Temple, who will visit UNLV for Fall 2016, and Kim Chanbonpin from John Marshall Law School, whose visit will cover Spring 2017.
 These semester-long visitors are helping us with the transition to a fully tenured and tenure-track program.